 The molecules that make up even the most tenuous of gases won't be able to get out of the way of a solid body moving at a considerable speed.
 Meteors quite commonly break up on entering the earth's atmosphere from space.
 (They also burn up, but that is as much an result of frictional heating as it is of trying to push the air out of the way.)
 Aircraft are known to have broken up during flight from the buffeting effects of moving air on a weakened or damaged part.
 Less commonly and more unfortunately, so too have spacecraft.

-The Mach number (Ma) is a ratio of inertia to compressibility.
-It is the non-dimensional factor governing resistance due to longitudinal (compressional) wave formation.
+The Mach number squared (Ma2) is a ratio of inertial resistance to compressional resistance.
+It is the non-dimensional factor governing resistance due to longitudinal, compressional wave formation (a.k.a. sound waves).

 Mach 0.5 corresponds to a flow speed that's half the speed of sound, Mach 2 to a flow speed that's twice the speed of sound, and so on.
 Fluid flow can be broken up into two general regimes by Mach number: those less than Mach 1 are said to be subsonic, while those greater than Mach 1 are said to be supersonic.